liuzhousi/FPGC4/README.md

   MULT     1000  A  *   B
 ```

-The remaining seven Opcodes are reserved for future (signed?) operations.
+The remaining seven Opcodes are reserved for future (maybe signed?) operations.

 Internally, the CPU uses flags for executing the branch instructions.
 However these are not readable by other instructions, because they are not saved in a register:
 ```